Football in Bangladesh: Peak of popularity

 During the Bangladesh Liberation War of 1971, the Shadhin Bangla football team was formed by the Bangladesh Sports Association under the Provisional Government, playing 16 friendly matches across India and raising Tk 16.33 lakh for the war effort.
-After Bangladesh's victory on 16 December 1971, the first football match in independent Bangladesh took place on 13 February 1972 at Dhaka Stadium, where President’s XI defeated Bangladesh XI 2–0.
+After Bangladesh's victory on 16 December 1971, the first football match in independent Bangladesh took place on 13 February 1972 at Dhaka Stadium, where President's XI defeated Bangladesh XI 2–0.
 Mohun Bagan became the first foreign club to visit, playing two exhibition matches on 11 and 13 May 1972, defeating Mohammedan 1–0 but losing 1–0 to Dhaka XI before 35,000 spectators.
 The Bangladesh Football Federation (BFF) was founded on 15 July 1972 by former Minister Md.Yousuf Ali, affiliating with AFC in 1973 and FIFA in 1976.
 Before affiliation, Dhaka XI toured India from August to November 1972, finishing runners-up in the Bordoloi Trophy, and played two home exhibition matches against East Bengal in November.
-Eventually, the Bangladesh national football team made their international debut at the 1973 Merdeka Tournament in Malaysia.
+Eventually, the Bangladesh national team made their international debut at the 1973 Merdeka Tournament in Malaysia.

 On 5 November 1973, Dinamo Minsk from the Soviet Union arrived in Dhaka for four exhibition matches.
 They faced Dhaka XI on 6 November, followed by dominant wins against Comilla XI (7–0 on 9 November), Jessore XI (9–0 on 11 November), and Dhaka Metropolis XI (3–0 on 14 November).
 Although domestic football resumed in 1972, both the First Division and Second Division, were abandoned after a few games.
 In 1972, Mohammedan defeated East End Club in the Independence Cup final, notably this was the first football tournament in independent Bangladesh.
-The following year, Rahmatganj MFS participated in the Bordoloi Trophy, becoming the first club from independent Bangladesh to play abroad.
 BJMC won the First Division in 1973, and would dominate domestic football that decade alongside Mohammedan and the newly formed Abahani Krira Chakra, the latter being formed and funded by Sheikh Kamal.
-Since their first clash in 1973, the Dhaka derby between Abahani and Mohammedan grew into the biggest fixture in domestic football, fueled by their massive nationwide fan bases.
+Since their first clash in 1973, the Dhaka derby between Abahani and Mohammedan grew into the biggest fixture in domestic football, fueled by their massive nationwide fan bases and violent clashes.